zigbeefordomoticz/Domoticz-Zigbee/readme.md

 To install:

 - Go in your Domoticz directory using a command line and open the plugins directory.
+- this is usally under 'domoticz/plugin'
 - Run: `git clone https://github.com/sasu-drooz/Domoticz-Zigate.git`
+- this will create a folder 'Domoticz-Zigate' which will contains all the plugin code
 - Restart Domoticz.

 In the web UI, navigate to the Hardware page.
 In the hardware dropdown there will be an entry called "Zigate plugin".